Call for Doctoral Consortium Papers

-The ISWC 2020 doctoral consortium will be held at the 19th International Semantic Web Conference in Athens, Greece.
+The ISWC 2020 doctoral consortium will be held at the 19th International Semantic Web Conference virtually.
 This is an opportunity for PhD students to:

 - communicate and discuss their research in a critical, yet supportive environment;

 - build an understanding of possible career pathways past their PhD degree; as well as

 - network and build collaborations in the community.

 The event is intended for students who are midway in their PhD – this means at a stage where they have articulated a reasonably detailed research proposal and can point to some initial results.
 The aim is to help the students refine this proposal and suggest how their research could be altered to achieve results with greater impact.
 While doctoral degrees vary in format and timeline, the candidates we are looking for will most likely be in their second, or perhaps early in their third year and will already have specific topics they need help with.